Virgin Galactic rocket ship ascends from New Mexico - WTMJ

 New Mexico taxpayers have invested over $200 million in the Spaceport America hangar and launch facility, near Truth or Consequences, after Branson and then-Gov. Bill Richardson, a Democrat, pitched the plan for the facility, with Virgin Galactic as the anchor tenant.

-Richardson watched Saturday’s flight from the ground below and later thanked residents of local counties that committed early on to a sales tax increase to support the venture.
+Richardson watched Saturday’s flight from the ground below and later thanked the residents of local counties who committed early on to a sales tax increase to support the venture.

 “It’s finally a great day after all of us taking a lot of heat — mainly me — over a period of time,” Richardson said.
 “But it’s happened.
 It’s successful.”